smittytone/BuildAPIAccess/README.md

 ### - (void)updateDevicegroup:(NSString &#42;)devicegroupID :(NSString &#42;)keys :(NSString &#42;)values ###

 Updates the specified device group using the supplied keys and their associated values.
 The order of items in the keys and values arrays should match; no check is made to ensure that this is the case.
 The method checks that the two arrays are of equal length, however.
-The only supported keys are *name*, *description*, *type*, *production_target* and *load_code_after_blessing*.
-The first three of these reference strings; *production_target* references a dictionary with the keys *id* (the ID of the target production device group) and *type* (the string `@"production_devicegroup"`); and *load_code_after_blessing* references an NSNumber created from a boolean value.
+The only supported keys are *name*, *description*, *type*, *production_target*, *load_code_after_blessing* and *env_vars^.
+The first three of these reference strings; *production_target* references a dictionary with the keys *id* (the ID of the target production device group) and *type* (the string `@"production_devicegroup"`); *env_vars* references a dictionary with the user-defined keys and values; and *load_code_after_blessing* references an NSNumber created from a boolean value.

 The instance posts the notification `@"BuildAPIDeviceGroupUpdated"` when the device group has been updated.
 The notification includes an NSDictionary: its *data* key points to a record of the updated device group as an NSDictionary.